 Abraham was standing in a masculine role, as are all other New Thought teachers.
 Our eyesight gets clouded when we own the false masculine role — we gets motes in it (says Jesus).
 When we stand in the true masculine role, we will naturally let go of the flaws we see in those who play our feminine role, and all will be just dandy.
 The only thing that’s truly and completely win-win for everyone on this planet is for the false masculine role to disappear.
 We can’t all become false masculines and have our way; our polar earth demands that a feminine exist.

-2) People that listened to Abraham annoyed the hell out of me.
+2) People that listened to Abraham were over the top.
 I went to a couple of Abraham events.
 I wanted to kill everyone I met.
 Well, maybe not really kill them…let’s just say I wasn’t feeling the love.
-It felt competitive.
+It felt like everyone was competing to be the most positive, the most like Abraham.
 People were manifesting just to manifest.
 Success was measured by the quality and quantity of manifestations.
 They analyzed everything to death, and constantly proclaimed their high mark on the emotional scale when it looked pretty clear that their thermometer wasn’t as hot, hot, hot as they thought, thought, thought.
 They didn’t discriminate at all.
-If Abraham said it, it was right.
+If Abraham said it, it was right and true.
 It was just like being with a bunch of Bible Thumpers.
 There was no going with the flow even though they talked about going downstream all the time.
 It did feel selfish to me; and I wondered why because I feel we should have what we want in life.
-But I now have learned that many of the desires I had earlier in life were false.
+But I have learned that many of the desires I had earlier in life were false.
 I’ve come to see selfishness as wanting something that really doesn’t belong to me.
-I’ve learn to let go of false desires.
-So the room was pretty full of selfishness.
+I’ve learned to let go of such false desires.
 When we let go, we do get what we want; but we also want what we get.
 Life becomes a feedback loop, not a competition.

 3) The name sucks.
 Abraham is the most gullible Bible character of all.
 He so believed the Lord God that he was willing to kill his own son.
 Pleasssseee!
 Do I want to follow that?